-One of our family favorites is a vintage recipe, Pickle Wraps.
+One of our family favorites is a vintage recipe called pickle wraps.
+They are more common in certain parts of the country than others, but I have fond memories of enjoying them growing up, especially around the holiday season.
 With the holidays almost here, I'm reposting a few favorite appetizers.
 These Pickle Wraps are delicious and pretty on the plate.
 Make them and you will see that your guests will hover over them.

 The combination of the tangy pickle with the smooth cream cheese and touch of meat is almost addictive.
-I always try to use Claussen Dill Pickles (found in the dairy case) because they are crisp, crunchy and tangy.
+I always try to use whole Claussen Dill Pickles (found in the dairy case) because they are crisp, crunchy, and tangy.
 They really are the best dill pickle out there.

 The cream cheese bumps up the calories and fat, but if you don't eat too many, you can stay on your diet.
 Don't worry.
 They will be gone in no time and you will only get a couple of them!